waveshareteam/ugv_base_ros/README.md

 In this command, the s directive denotes a robot-type setting.
 The first digit, `2`, signifies that the main type of robot is a `UGV Rover`, with `1` representing `RaspRover` and `3` indicating `UGV Beast`.
 The second digit, `2`, specifies the module as `Camera PT`, where `0` denotes `Nothing` and `1` signifies `RoArm-M2`.

 # License
-ugv_jetson for the Jetson Orin Nano or Jetson Orin NX: an open source robotics platform for the Jetson Developer Kit.
+ugv_base_ros for the Waveshare UGV Robots: an open source robotics platform for the ROS Driver for Robots.
 Copyright (C) 2024 [Waveshare](https://www.waveshare.com/)

 This program is free software: you can redistribute it and/or modify